Theodore McCarrick: Early life and education

-An only child, McCarrick was born on July 7, 1930, into an Irish American family in New York City to Theodore E. and Margaret T. (née McLaughlin) McCarrick.
+An only child, McCarrick was born on July 7, 1930 to Theodore E. and Margaret T. (née McLaughlin) McCarrick in New York City.
+His family was Irish-American.
 His father was a ship captain who died from tuberculosis when McCarrick was three years old, and his mother then worked at an automobile parts factory in The Bronx.
 As a child, McCarrick served as an altar boy at the Church of the Incarnation in Washington Heights.

-He was expelled from the Jesuit Xavier High School in his junior year for missing classes.
+McCarrick was expelled from the Jesuit Xavier High School in his junior year for missing classes.
 McCarrick missed an academic year due to the expulsion, but a family friend was able to help get him into the Jesuit Fordham Preparatory School.
 At Fordham, he was elected student council president and served in the ROTC program for the United States Air Force.
 McCarrick studied in Switzerland for a year before returning to the United States and attending Fordham University.

-McCarrick later entered St. Joseph's Seminary in Yonkers, from where he obtained a Bachelor of Arts in philosophy (1954) and a Master of Arts in theology (1958).
+McCarrick later entered St. Joseph's Seminary in Yonkers, where he obtained a Bachelor of Arts in philosophy (1954) and a Master of Arts in theology (1958).
 McCarrick was a polyglot, speaking five languages (English, French, German, Italian, and Spanish).